Alex Finlay

 Negotiated strike‑free agreements with General Motors‑Holden

-As general secretary (1934–1944) Finlay negotiated the union's strike-free agreements with automobile manufacturer General Motors-Holden (negotiations occurred during his tenure).
+As SA general secretary he negotiated strike‑free agreements with the automobile manufacturer General Motors‑Holden during his tenure.

-Finlay sought preselection as a Senate candidate for the Australian Labor Party in 1937 but was not preselected.
+Sought preselection as a Labor Senate candidate in 1937 but was not preselected.

-Finlay shared the Labor Senate ticket with Sid O'Flaherty and Theo Nicholls in 1943; all three were elected in that campaign.
+Shared the 1943 Labor Senate ticket with Sid O'Flaherty and Theo Nicholls; all three were elected to the Senate.

 Retired from the Australian Senate

-Alexander Finlay died on 2 March 1963 in Brighton, a beachfront suburb of Adelaide.
+Alexander Finlay passed away on 2 March 1963 in the Brighton beachfront suburb of Adelaide.

 Key Achievement Ages